Skip to main content

 LAF LayerLayers EquivalentNotes

-Media layer (primary data)pub.layers.expression + pub.layers.mediaThe expression record holds text; media records hold audio/video/image.
+Media layer (primary data)pub.layers.expression.expression + pub.layers.media.mediaThe expression record holds text; media records hold audio/video/image.

-Anchoring layer (regions)pub.layers.defs#anchor (polymorphic)LAF's anchoring to regions of primary data maps to Layers's polymorphic anchor type: span (character offsets), tokenRef, tokenRefSequence, temporalSpan, spatioTemporalAnchor, pageAnchor, externalTarget.
+Anchoring layer (regions)pub.layers.defs#anchor (polymorphic)LAF's anchoring to regions of primary data maps to Layers's polymorphic anchor type: span (UTF-8 byte offsets), tokenRef, tokenRefSequence, temporalSpan, spatioTemporalAnchor, pageAnchor, externalTarget.

 LAF Data Model Primitives